| News | Fleet

 Underestimation of Charging Needs:

-Overloading Electrical Supply: Not properly assessing the electrical capacity of the depot can result in power outages or insufficient power to charge all vehicles simultaneously, necessitating expensive upgrades or causing operational disruptions.
+Overloading Electrical Supply: Not properly assessing the electrical capacity of the EV depot can result in power outages or insufficient power to charge all vehicles simultaneously, necessitating expensive upgrades or causing operational disruptions.
 Understanding the limitations of your current premises is an essential part of fleet electrification planning.
 Having a long-term fleet electrification strategy in place will also help you future-proof your investment.

 Delays, Downtime & Operational Inefficiencies